briXchangeLabs/briXchange-Arbitrum/README.md

 ## 🎯 **Project Vision**

 Our vision is to democratize real estate investment by leveraging the power of blockchain technology.
-With **briXchange**, anyone can become a real estate investor, regardless of their financial background, by purchasing fractional ownership of high-quality assets.
+With **Brikspace**, anyone can become a real estate investor, regardless of their financial background, by purchasing fractional ownership of high-quality assets.

 ---

 ## ⚙️ **Technologies Used**

-- **Blockchain**: BNB Smart Chain Testnet
+- **Blockchain**: Arbitrum Sepolia Testnet
-- **Token**: tBNB
+- **Token**: ETH
 - **Smart Contracts**: Solidity
 - **Frontend**: Next.js, CSS
 - **Privacy**: Anon Aadhaar SDK